isomerpages/moe-fairfieldpri/_about-us/School Bus Advertisement.md

 Contact Number : <b>9833 0789</b>

 ![](/images/2023/schbusservices2023.JPG)
-*prices applicable ONLY if student is currently not taking the 2-way daily bus services OR taking the 1-way morning daily bus service.
+<i>*prices applicable ONLY if student is currently not taking the 2-way daily bus services OR taking the 1-way morning daily bus service.</i>